 While driving home one evening last week, I found myself stopped in traffic behind a van with two hand-written signs taped to the back: “STUDENT DRIVER BEHIND THE WHEEL” and “THANK YOU FOR YOUR PATIENCE AND SYMPATHY.”
-I chuckled as I remembered learning to drive many years ago, and wondered how the experience might have prematurely aged my Dad!
+I chuckled as I remembered learning to drive many years ago, and wondered how the experience might have prematurely aged my parents.

 Instructing your child on in the critical skills of how to drive can be a bittersweet moment for any parent.
 While proud to see them reach a significant landmark, that pride is often tinged with sadness when you recognize that driving may be among the last skills you teach them before they become a fully independent adult.